spinnylights/vulkan-notes/vulkan_notes.md

 This declares a uniform block called `material` which groups together three uniforms, `ndx`, `rough`, and `metal`.
-The optional identifier after the block is called its _instance name_, and if included the members are scoped into a namespace under it.
+The optional identifier `mats` after the block is called its _instance name_, and if included the members are scoped into a namespace under it.
 For instance, `mats[2].ndx` would be in scope after this, but not plain `ndx`.
 However, if we had declared `material` this way:

 ```glsl
 layout(binding=0, set=0) uniform material {